sylhare/sylhare.github.io/_posts/2016-06-01-Chess-rules-notation.md

    }
 ```

 Then you can start implementing.
-I won't go into details there, as you go the code may evolve,
+I won't go into details there, as you go the code may evolve (with pattern and encapsulation),
 and you may also refactor the tests as you may not want to have the `ChessBoard` instantiation done in a `before()` method.

 You may want to cover the _"unhappy"_ path too, for example trying to add a pawn in `a9` which is not a valid position.

 ### Example: To go further